 - You have less control over city water.
 Sometimes it is difficult to find out information about your water testing, and your water can be turned off at any time for treatment or non-payment.

 If you have a private, drilled well for your home, it is to your benefit to learn how your system works.
-While your system may last for many years, knowing how the system works is important in order for you to troubleshoot if a problem does arise.
+Knowing how your system works is important in order to troubleshoot if a problem does arise.
 Here is a brief outline of the general components of your drilled well:

 - Well casing or a well lining – Once the well has been dug, it’s lined with a casing.
 The casing extends from above the ground and down into the aquifer.
 The casing provides a pathway for bringing the well water to the surface and also prevents surface water from contaminating your well water.
 The casing also prevents loose soil, sediment and rock from entering the well.